Car Maintenance Supplies

 Snowy Canyons

 Mark has no fear of driving in the worst of the worst weather.
-I think it’s because he grew up in Northern Utah and actually got his first driver’s license in January at age 15, right in the middle of winter.
+I think it’s because he grew up in Northern Utah and got his first driver’s license in January at age 15, in the middle of winter.

-Some Days Start Out Sunny
+Some Days Start Sunny

 Shout Out To My Son-In-Law